 In a professional mineral processing plant, meeting catalog specifications does not always guarantee on-site success.
 Many buyers focus only on motor power or feed size, but these are surface numbers.
 Real profitability depends on how equipment handles the dynamic stress of crushing.
 Understanding the 7 critical hidden parameters is the difference between a profitable quarry and a constant repair nightmare.

+The nip angle is the most critical hidden parameter in and cone crushers.
+This angle is formed between the moving part and the fixed wall.
+If this angle is too wide, the machine cannot grip the rock.
+Instead of crushing, the material slides upward and jumps out of the chamber.
 This “jumping” effect stops production and causes extreme wear on the upper liners.
 It also creates significant safety risks in the plant.
 For smooth materials like river gravel, a small nip angle is vital.
 Technical documentation should always include a cross-section drawing of the crushing chamber to verify this angle before any purchase.

 Jaw crusher nip angle physics details